 Day 12 - Irkutsk Excursion

 You will be taken on a brief city tour of Irkutsk by car, taking in the most interesting sights, including beautiful Russian Orthodox churches, the Polish Cathedral (the only Siberian Gothic-style building), houses decorated with 'wooden laces' (hand-made carvings), as well as modern constructions and the Decembrists' House.
+You will stay in Irkutsk at the centrally located 4 * Marriott Courtyard Hotel.

 The rest of the day is free to relax, sightsee, shop or book one of our many optional excursions.